Deploying Wallarm Sidecar¶

 Postanalytics module (

-wallarm-sidecar-postanalytics) is the local data analytics backend for the Wallarm sidecar proxy solution.
+wallarm-sidecar-postanalytics) is the local data analytics backend for the Wallarm sidecar solution.
 The module uses the in-memory storage Tarantool and the set of some helper containers (like the collectd, attack export services).

-At the initial stage, the controller injects Wallarm sidecar proxy resources into the Pod configuring it based on the Helm chart values and pod annotations and connecting the node components to the Wallarm Cloud.
+At the initial stage, the controller injects Wallarm sidecar resources into the Pod configuring it based on the Helm chart values and pod annotations and connecting the node components to the Wallarm Cloud.